John Linnell

+Linnell's lyrics and music art includes strange subject matters and word play, while his music is backed up with generally happy and upbeat melodies.

 Early life

-John Linnell was born in New York City, to father Zenos Linnell, (1925-2011), a psychiatrist, and mother Kathleen (née Glenn; 1936-2008).
+John Linnell was born in New York City, to his father Zenos Linnell, (1925–2011), a psychiatrist, and his mother Kathleen (née Glenn; 1926–2008).
 When Linnell was a child, Walt Kelly's Songs of the Pogo album made a strong impression on his musical sensibilities.
 The album contained lyrics that relied heavily on puns and word play, which Linnell appreciated.
 In particular, he recalls "Lines Upon a Tranquil Brow", which later became part of They Might Be Giants's live repertoire.

+Education

 At an early age, Linnell and his family relocated to Lincoln, Massachusetts, where he attended Lincoln-Sudbury Regional High School.
-Here, he worked on the school newspaper, the Promethean, and met John Flansburgh.
+There, he worked on the school newspaper, the Promethean, and met John Flansburgh.
 The two occasionally collaborated on home-recording projects.

 Linnell studied English for a semester at the University of Massachusetts Amherst before dropping out to pursue a career in music.

 Musical career

 Early work

 In high school, Linnell played with a band called The Baggs.
-Prior to finding success in the alternative rock scene, Linnell was also involved with The Mundanes, a Rhode Island-based new wave band.
+Prior to finding success in the alternative rock scene, Linnell was also involved with The Mundanes, a Rhode Island–based new wave band.
 Linnell played keyboards and saxophone for the group.
 Because of his unsatisfactory minor role in the band, and under the pressure of The Mundanes' unsuccessful search for a record deal, Linnell began leisurely recording music with John Flansburgh.
 His family did not support the transition from what they considered to be a more professional band to an experimental one.

-1982–present: They Might Be Giants
+Since 1982: They Might Be Giants

 Linnell co-founded They Might Be Giants in 1982 with high school friend John Flansburgh.
-While the two split singing and songwriting duties roughly in half, Linnell's songs enjoyed the most commercial success in their early years: singles like "Don't Let's Start" and "Ana Ng" introduced the band to college radio, and they made waves on the Billboard charts in 1990 with "Birdhouse in Your Soul".
-John Linnell generally writes songs, sings, plays accordion, keyboards, and various woodwind instruments for the band.
+While the two split singing and songwriting duties roughly in half, Linnell's songs have had the most commercial success in their early years: singles like "Don't Let's Start" and "Ana Ng" introduced the band to college radio, and they made waves on the Billboard charts in 1990 with "Birdhouse in Your Soul".
+Linnell writes songs, sings, plays accordion, keyboards, and various woodwind instruments for the band.